shopping Alfalfa - all 4 varieties | shop organic only

 nutritious alfalfa

-This member of the legume family of plants is a foraging crop for grazing animals and a highly nutritious green for people.
-Dried alfalfa leaves lend a fresh, mildly sweet flavor to teas and cooked foods.
+This member of the legume family of plants is a foraging crop for grazing animals, or a fresh salad green for people.
+Dried alfalfa leaves lend a mildly sweet flavor to teas and cooked foods.

 Clicking "learn more" next to each variety will take you to individual product pages for details.